Writer Photo

 A word to the wise

-But if you plan and book in advance, choose your destinations smartly with a good advice, you’re likely to have a great time.
-So do let us know if you are planning a trip to India and we would be happy to help!
+But if you plan and book in advance, choose your destinations smartly with good advice, you’re likely to have a great time.
+So do let us know if you are planning a trip to India, and we would be happy to help!

 Happy bureaucratizing to you!